espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 - **Core dump** is configured when `Core dump's Data destination` is set to either `UART` or `FLASH` using the `ESP-IDF: SDK Configuration Editor` extension command or `idf.py menuconfig` in a terminal.
 - **GDB Stub** is configured when `Panic handler behaviour` is set to `Invoke GDBStub` using the`ESP-IDF: SDK Configuration Editor` extension command or `idf.py menuconfig` in a terminal.

+The user can modify the debug session as shown in the [DEBUGGING](../DEBUGGING.md) documentation by customizing settings such as the program start address offset, the ESP-IDF Debug Adapter server port, logging level and custom initial gdb commands.

 See other [ESP-IDF extension features](../FEATURES.md).